 Soccer is the most popular sport in the world, and it uses this popularity to promote social campaigns that can help people.

-In fact, child mascots became popular at the 2002 World Cup to promote the UNICEF ‘Say Yes for Children’ campaign.
+Child mascots became popular at the 2002 World Cup to promote the UNICEF ‘Say Yes for Children’ campaign.

 This campaign focused on children’s rights and helping children who were suffering throughout the world.